-Within the City of Adelaide, the workforce has a similar proportion of Managers and Professionals compared to the Health Care and Social Assistance workforce.
+In the City of Adelaide, 34.7% of workers were Professionals, compared to 55.2% in Health Care and Social Assistance.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local workers in City of Adelaide will be influenced by factors including:
+The occupations of the local workers in the City of Adelaide will be influenced by factors including:

-- The economic base and employment opportunities available in City of Adelaide;
+- The economic base and employment opportunities available in the City of Adelaide;

 - The age of the workforce;